Pasadena Trauma Therapist

 Internal Family Systems (IFS)

-The realization that even the parts of ourselves that cause us the most distress, disturbance and guilt have a positive and protective intention quickly begins to foster increased self- compassion and reduce shame.
+The realization that even the parts of ourselves that cause us the most distress, disturbance, and guilt have a positive and protective intention quickly begins to foster increased self-compassion and reduce shame.
 From an IFS perspective, these parts have been forced into extreme (burdened) roles as the result of traumatic experiences and in their roles, make every attempt to protect us from being harmed again.
-Embracing the protective function and positive intention of our parts offers a new understanding of our current circumstances, and ways in which we can begin to promote self-led change.
-The overall goal of IFS is to unburden these “protector” parts from their extreme roles, heal the “exiled” parts (the parts of us that have experienced trauma), and offer all parts the opportunity to choose new and more adaptive ways of functioning.
-IFS is a non-pathologizing modality, meaning that it addresses symptoms and many mental health conditions such as anxiety, depression, substance use, eating disorders and more as parts that are attempting to protect us rather than labeling them as a one-size-fits-all diagnosis.
+Embracing the protective function and positive intention of our parts offers a new understanding of our current circumstances and ways in which we can begin to promote self-led change.

 Eye Movement Desensitization and Reprocessing (EMDR)

 There are a wide variety of different ways to use EMDR outside of the standard 8-phase protocol that I utilize to further tailor treatment to each person’s unique needs.
-Some examples of this are, Early Trauma Protocol, which is particularly useful for adoptees or those who have suffered in-utero, birth, or very early trauma.
+One example of this is the Early Trauma Protocol, which is particularly useful for adoptees or those who have suffered in-utero, birth, or very early trauma.
 Additionally, I use IFS-informed EMDR which is an integration of IFS and parts work to standard EMDR.
 Finally, some of us carry Negative Cognitions without being able to pinpoint a specific associated memory to its origin.
 Often this feels like and is described as a cognition that has “always been there,” in this case standard EMDR without a chosen image/memory is incredibly useful.

 Dissociative Disorder Treatment

 When addressing dissociative disorders such as OSDD and DID, I use the Phase Oriented Treatment of Structural Dissociation model.
 Dissociative disorder treatment involves communication and collaboration, both within the system and the therapeutic relationship.
-With the knowledge that every system is highly unique, I use the phase-oriented approach as a general guideline to treatment while focusing on collaborative treatment planning by hearing the wants, goals, fears and needs of each part of the system.
+With the knowledge that every system is highly unique, I use the phase-oriented approach as a general guideline to treatment while focusing on collaborative treatment planning by hearing the wants, goals, fears, and needs of each part of the system.
 To read more on treatment for OSDD/DID, click here.

 Training

-• Internal Family Systems (IFS) Level 1
+- Internal Family Systems (IFS) Level 1

-• EMDR Eye Movement Desensitization and Reprocessing
+- EMDR Eye Movement Desensitization and Reprocessing

-• Internal Family Systems (IFS) training with Frank Anderson, MD
+- Internal Family Systems (IFS) training with Frank Anderson, MD

-• The Body as a Shared Whole: Using Visualization Techniques to Treat Dissociation by Janina Fisher
+- The Body as a Shared Whole: Using Visualization Techniques to Treat Dissociation by Janina Fisher

-• Janina Fisher’s Certified Clinical Trauma Professional Training Level 1 (CCTP): Working with the Neurobiological Legacy of Trauma
+- Janina Fisher’s Certified Clinical Trauma Professional Training Level 1 (CCTP): Working with the Neurobiological Legacy of Trauma

-• Working with Dissociative Identity Disorder by Cristina Mardirossian, LMFT
+- Working with Dissociative Identity Disorder by Cristina Mardirossian, LMFT

-• Working With Ritual Abuse Survivors: Patterns and Challenges by Lynette Danylchuk, PhD
+- Working With Ritual Abuse Survivors: Patterns and Challenges by Lynette Danylchuk, PhD

-• Trauma Recovery and Resilience: Embodied Practices Incorporating Polyvagal Theory by Debra Alvis, PhD
+- Trauma Recovery and Resilience: Embodied Practices Incorporating Polyvagal Theory by Debra Alvis, PhD

-• Advanced Racial Trauma Treatment: Go Beyond Cultural Competency with ACT, CBT & Polyvagal-Based Strategies
+- Advanced Racial Trauma Treatment: Go Beyond Cultural Competency with ACT, CBT & Polyvagal-Based Strategies

-• Racial Trauma and Minority Stress: The Culturally Competent Clinician’s Guide to Assessment and Treatment by Dr. Lillian Gibson, PhD
+- Racial Trauma and Minority Stress: The Culturally Competent Clinician’s Guide to Assessment and Treatment by Dr. Lillian Gibson, PhD

-• Working with Dissociative Identity Disorder Part II: Treating Ritual Abuse by Cristina Mardirossian, LMFT
+- Working with Dissociative Identity Disorder Part II: Treating Ritual Abuse by Cristina Mardirossian, LMFT

-• Emotionally Focused Individual Therapy (EFIT) for Attachment Trauma: Transforming Psychological Wounds for Adult Clients Traumatized as Children by Susan Johnson, Ed.D and Leanne Campbell, PhD
+- Emotionally Focused Individual Therapy (EFIT) for Attachment Trauma: Transforming Psychological Wounds for Adult Clients Traumatized as Children by Susan Johnson, Ed.D and Leanne Campbell, PhD

 Education

-Pepperdine University- Master of Arts in Clinical Psychology
+- Pepperdine University– Master of Arts in Clinical Psychology

-Antioch University- Bachelor of Arts in Psychology
+- Antioch University– Bachelor of Arts in Psychology